cloudnative-pg/cloudnative-pg/docs/src/index.md

 * Definition of the *read-only* service, to connect your applications to any of the instances for reading workloads
 * Support for Local Persistent Volumes with PVC templates
 * Reuse of Persistent Volumes storage in Pods
-* Rolling updates for PostgreSQL minor versions and operator upgrades
+* Rolling updates for PostgreSQL minor versions
+* In-place or rolling updates for operator upgrades
 * TLS connections and client certificate authentication
 * Support for custom TLS certificates (including integration with cert-manager)
 * Continuous backup to an S3 compatible object store
+* Backup retention policies (based on recovery window)
 * Full recovery and Point-In-Time recovery from an S3 compatible object store backup
 * Replica clusters for PostgreSQL deployments across multiple Kubernetes clusters, enabling private, public, hybrid, and multi-cloud architectures